-An employee needs to be informed, either in writing or verbally, why they are at risk of losing their job.
+An employee needs to be informed, either in writing or verbally, why they risk losing their job.

-The employee needs to be given a chance to respond to the warning and rectify the problem, which may include extra training and a clearer understanding of job expectations.
+The employee needs to be given a chance to respond to the warning and rectify the problem, including extra training and a clearer understanding of job expectations.